Australian Democrats

-The Australian Democrats is a centrist political party in Australia.
+The Australian Democrats are a centrist political party in Australia.
 Founded in 1977 from a merger of the Australia Party and the New Liberal Movement, both of which were descended from Liberal Party splinter groups, it was Australia's largest minor party from its formation in 1977 through to 2004 and frequently held the balance of power in the Senate during that time.

 The Democrats' inaugural leader was Don Chipp, a former Liberal cabinet minister, who famously promised to "keep the bastards honest".
 At the 1977 federal election, the Democrats polled 11.1 percent of the Senate vote and secured two seats.
 The party would retain a presence in the Senate for the next 30 years, winning seats in all six states and at its peak (between 1999 and 2002) holding nine out of 76 seats, though never securing a seat in the lower house.
 Due to the party's numbers in the Senate, both Liberal and Labor governments required the assistance of the Democrats to pass contentious legislation.
 Ideologically, the Democrats were usually regarded as centrists, occupying the political middle ground between the Liberal Party and the Labor Party.

 Over three decades, the Australian Democrats also achieved representation in the legislatures of the ACT, South Australia, New South Wales, Western Australia and Tasmania.
 However, at the 2004 and 2007 federal elections, all seven of its Senate seats were lost as the party's share of the vote collapsed.
 This was largely attributed to party leader Meg Lees' decision to pass the Howard government's goods and services tax, which led to several years of popular recriminations and party infighting that destroyed the Democrats' reputation as competent overseers of legislation.
 The last remaining Democrat State parliamentarian, David Winderlich, left the party and was defeated as an independent in 2010.

 The party was formally deregistered in 2016 for not having the required 500 members.
 In 2018 the Democrats merged with CountryMinded, a small, also unregistered agrarian political party, and later that year the party's constitution was radically rewritten to establish "top-down" governance and de-emphasize the principle of participatory democracy.
 On 7 April 2019, the party regained registration with the Australian Electoral Commission.
-As of 2025, the national president of the party is former senator and parliamentary leader Lyn Allison.